Provincetown, Massachusetts: Government

 Provincetown is governed, like most New England towns, by the open town meeting form of government.
 The citizens, gathered in the town meeting, act as the legislative branch and approve the budget and amend the town's bylaws, while the popularly elected Board of Selectmen act as the executive branch and hire and oversee the Town Manager, meet regularly to determine policy, and appoint members of other boards and commissions.
+The town has its own police and fire departments, both of which are stationed on Shank Painter Road.
+The town's post office is located on Commercial Street, near the town's Fourth Wharf.
+The Provincetown Public Library is also located on Commercial Street, occupying the former Center Methodist Episcopal Church building since 2005.

 Provincetown is represented in the Massachusetts House of Representatives as a part of the Fourth Barnstable District, which includes (with the exception of Brewster) all the towns east and north of Harwich on the Cape.
 The seat is held by Democrat Sarah Peake, a former Provincetown selectman.
 The town is represented in the Massachusetts Senate as a part of the Cape and Islands District, which includes all of Cape Cod, Martha's Vineyard, and Nantucket except the towns of Bourne, Falmouth, Sandwich and a portion of Barnstable.
 The Senate seat is held by Democrat Julian Cyr.
 Provincetown is patrolled by its own Police Department as well as the Second (Yarmouth) Barracks of Troop D of the Massachusetts State Police.

 On the national level, Provincetown is a part of Massachusetts's 9th congressional district, and is currently represented by Bill Keating.
 Following the death of Ted Kennedy, the state's senior (Class I) member of the United States Senate was John Kerry (last re-elected in 2008) until he became Secretary of State; that seat has been occupied by Ed Markey since July 16, 2013.
 The other (Class II) senate seat is held by Elizabeth Warren, a Democrat, elected in the November 2012 elections and sworn in as senator in January 2013.

-Provincetown is governed by the open town meeting form of government and is led by a town manager and a board of selectmen.
-The town has its own police and fire departments, both of which are stationed on Shank Painter Road.
-The town's post office is located on Commercial Street, near the town's Fourth Wharf.
-The Provincetown Public Library is a member of the Cape Libraries Automated Materials Sharing library network and is also located on Commercial Street, in the former Center Methodist Episcopal Church building since 2005.

-In the 2020 US Presidential Election Democrat Joe Biden received 91.9 percent of the vote to Republican Donald Trump's 7 percent.
+In the 2020 US Presidential Election, Democratic nominee Joe Biden received 91.9 percent of the vote to Republican incumbent Donald Trump's 7 percent.
+In the 2024 presidential election, Democratic nominee Kamala Harris received 90.9 percent of the vote and Republican nominee Donald Trump received 7.2 percent.